Friday, 21 August 2026 MUMBAI EDITION LIVE

 The Best Punjabi & North Indian Food in Mumbai

-A guide to Mumbai's best Punjabi and North Indian food — butter chicken, dal makhani, tandoori kebabs and Amritsari kulcha, from robust dhabas in Bandra and Khar to old Colaba favourites.
+Where to eat the best Punjabi and North Indian food in Mumbai: butter chicken, dal makhani, tandoori kebabs and Amritsari kulcha, from Bandra dhabas to Colaba.

 The Best Punjabi & North Indian Food in Mumbai

 When Mumbaikars want a big, comforting, celebratory meal, they reach for Punjabi and North Indian food — the butter chicken, the dal makhani, the smoky tandoori kebabs and hot naan that have become the default “let’s go out for dinner” cuisine across the country.
 Mumbai does it with gusto, from proudly rustic dhabas to old-school family restaurants.
-This guide points you to the good stuff.
+This guide points you to the good stuff, tells you what to order, and explains where Punjabi ends and Mughlai begins.

 The dishes that define it